prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 .bidderCreator(() -> new {bidder}Bidder(configProperties.getEndpoint(), floorResolver, mapper))
 ```

-2) Create additional class variable `private final PriceFloorResolver floorResolver` and update constructor in your {bidder}Bidder class to set this variable.
+2) Create an additional class variable `private final PriceFloorResolver floorResolver` and update constructor in your {bidder}Bidder class to set this variable.

 ```java
 private final PriceFloorResolver floorResolver;